Ketogenic Diet Tips to Set You Up for Success

 The keto diet revolves around consuming high fat, moderate protein, low carbohydrate food.
 It emphasizes fats – like those found in coconut oil, avocado, lard, butter, nuts, and olives – and eschews carbohydrates from nearly all sources, including grains, fruit, and legumes.

 As you might expect, one of the main reasons for embarking on a keto diet plan would be to lose weight.
 Once the body is running on fat for fuel, it is easier to access and utilize its own stored fat – a process called ‘lipolysis’ – which can lead to an overall reduction in weight.
 Ketosis has also been shown to produce metabolic improvements and improve health markers like cholesterol and triglyceride levels, insulin resistance, and blood pressure.

-Many adherents of the keto diet also report a notable decrease in hunger, which can be explained by the lasting satiety provided by the diet’s high fat content.
-Eating less frequently means fewer ups and downs in blood glucose levels: this can be beneficial for blood sugar stabilization, mood, and energy.
+Many adherents of the keto diet also report a notable decrease in hunger, which can be explained by the lasting satiety provided by the diet’s high-fat content.
+Eating less frequently means fewer ups and downs in blood glucose levels which can be beneficial for blood sugar stabilization, mood, and energy.